fermmm/group-date-client-rn/README.md

 1. **Change the icons**: Once you have your icon designed use "Asset Studio" inside Android Studio to export your icon in all the sizes required by an app.
 Open Android Studio, inside the "project" panel select the folder app/res, then click on File > New > Image asset, import the source asset (your icon image) and follow instructions to generate the images, the images will be generated in the correct folders, build and enjoy.

-2. **Change app bundle identifier**: If you didn't do this in the setup steps or the store required you to change the app package identifier, the current one is on app.json > ```expo.android.package```.
+2. **Change app bundle identifier**: If you didn't do this in the setup steps or the store required you to change the app package identifier, the current one is on app.config.ts > ```android.package```.
 Search for that package name inside all the project files using your code editor and replace the current one by the new one.
 If you followed the steps required to setup notifications you have to repeat all of them with the new package name, which implies creating a new app in Firebase.
 If you followed the steps required to setup google login you need to change the package name in the android client of the Google Cloud platform credentials setup.
 Also the Facebook app must have the updated identifier.

 3. **Facebook login**: When you publish your app in Google Play and test it you'll notice a Key Hash error when login with Facebook, this is because when uploading an .aap bundle the final app is signed by Google Play with their own key, you need to add this key to the facebook app configuration:
     1. In Google Play Console, on the left panel under "Release" go to Setup -> App Integrity, copy the "SHA-1 certificate fingerprint", the one that is under "App signing key certificate"